 - You prefer a high level of design quality

 - You want to reduce the number of vulnerabilities on your site

-There are plenty of fully customizable themes available through the Genesis framework, including clean and professional blog themes Foodie Pro and Digital Pro:
+There are plenty of fully customizable themes available through the Genesis framework, you can check them out here.

 When you use a free theme without a solid framework, you open yourself up to a lot of hassle if you make any mistakes while editing code.

 I know people who have accidentally wiped their sites repeatedly because they were using low-quality themes they’d found somewhere on the internet.

 Frameworks like the Genesis framework put you in safe hands with a high level of security and support.

 To select a theme from WordPress’ theme library, hover over ‘Appearance’ on the left-hand menu, and click ‘Themes’: